-Explore the work of diverse and iconic writers of poetry, prose and plays.
-You will explore all texts through the perspective of tragedy, building on this in the second year through a study of texts which feature elements of political and social protest.
-There is also the opportunity to examine a personal choice of poetry and prose texts through the lens of both feminism and ecocriticism as part of the non-examination assessment unit.
+This exciting and diverse course will allow you to explore the work of challenging and iconic writers of poetry, prose and plays across your two years of study.
+In year 1, you will study all three set texts through a tragic lens, addressing key elements of the tragic genre, such as tragic settings, the representation of heroes and villains and the significance of tragic fate, to name but a few.
+In the second year, you will study a range of texts which feature elements of political and social protest.
+There is also the opportunity to examine a personal choice of poetry and prose texts through the lens of both feminism and ecocriticism, as part of the non-examination assessment unit.

-This course which will prepare you with a variety of transferable skills for both further study and employment; it is perfect for lovers of the written word.
-You will be introduced to a variety of influential and inspirational writers from William Blake to F. Scott Fitzgerald.
-You will engage in thoughtprovoking literary debates and discussions with your peers and develop your perceptive, closereading and writing skills in relation to many different literary texts and concepts.
+This course will prepare you with a variety of transferable skills for both further study and employment; it is perfect for lovers of the written word and those who are passionate critical thinkers.
+You will also engage in thought-provoking literary debates and discussions with your peers and develop your perceptive, close reading and writing skills in relation to many different literary texts and concepts.

-Texts you will study:
+Texts you will study across the two years:

 - William Shakespeare 'Othello'

 - William Shakespeare 'King Richard II'

-- The Kite Runner by Khaled Hosseini

 - F. Scott Fitzgerald 'The Great Gatsby'

 - Khaled Hosseini 'The Kite Runner'

 - William Blake 'Songs of Innocence and Experience'

-- Henrik Ibsen 'A Doll's House
+- Henrik Ibsen 'A Doll's House'